kahst/BirdNET-Demo/README.md

 sudo apt install chromium-browser
 ```

+## Start demo automatically

-Add the startup script from this repository to the desktop autostart by creating a custom autostart entry with:
+To start the demo after reboot, we need to add the startup script from this repository to the desktop autostart by creating a custom autostart entry with:

 ```
 cd ~/.config/autostart/